Purpose and Progress

 From 2012 through 2015 Fledge operated solely in Seattle, Washington, USA, with two sessions per year, each with 6-8 participating companies.

-In 2016 Fledge began expanding, first to Lima, Peru with Fledge8 (the eighth-ever session), then in 2017 with Fledge10 once again in Lima and Fledge11 in Barcelona, Catalonia/Spain.
-These first two cities are copies of the Seattle program, open to all entrepreneurs from around the world, working in any sector.
+In 2016 Fledge began expanding through partnerships.
+First was Lima, Peru with Fledge8 (the eighth-ever session), then in 2017 with Fledge10 once again in Lima and Fledge11 in Barcelona, Catalonia/Spain.
+These first two cities are very similar to the Seattle program, open to entrepreneurs from around the world, working in any sector, doing any impact.

-For 2018 two new cities are being added, and with them the first two powered by Fledge programs that are not exact replicas of Fledge Seattle.
-January 2018 is the first Global Impact Accelerator Program in Vancouver, BC, Canada, operated by Spring.is.
+In 2018 two new cities were added, and with them the first two powered by Fledge programs that are not replicas of Fledge Seattle.
+January 2018 the first Global Impact Accelerator Program was launched in Vancouver, BC, Canada, operated by Spring.is.
 This is Canada’s first accelerator tied to its Start-Up Visa program, and the only partner in that program working on impactful startups.
 Then June 2018 is the first ECOSTAR Nature Accelerator, operated by an EU-funded partnership between ETIFOR and the University of Padua in Padua, Veneto/Italy.
-This program focuses on environmentally conscious startups, primarily from Europe.
+This program focused on environmentally conscious startups, primarily from Europe.

 How The Accelerator Works

-The modern business accelerator was invented in the “tech” sector, perfected over the last decade by Techstars, which as of mid-2016 operates 29 programs in North America and Europe.
+The modern business accelerator was invented in the “tech” sector, iterated and improved upon over the last decade by Techstars.
 Since 2012, this model has proven to also work in the impact sector by Fledge, the conscious company accelerator.

 Four key features distinguishes a modern accelerator from a more traditional incubator.

 - Open applications, attracting talent through a mix of marketing and recruitment.